 Now, is polyurethane waterproof?
 Simply, it can decrease the water absorption rate and repels standing water.
 Since it’s always best to give your wood the best protection from the elements, adding oil or water-based poly on furniture is a common practice.

-We hope this article clarifies the confusion and now you understand the benefits of polyurethane to woodworking.
+I hope this article clarified this topic and helped you understand the benefits of polyurethane to woodworking.